Butternut Squash Bread may not be quite as famous as it’s sibling Pumpkin bread, but I think it tastes even better!

 - Add the eggs and beat well.

-- Mix in the butternut squash.
+- Mix in the butternut squash and vanilla.

 - In another bowl whisk together all the dry ingredients.